eduMFA/eduMFA/doc/faq/re-encryption.rst

 ~~~~~~~~~~~~~~~

 You can then turn to the system with the new security module or encryption key.
-Note, that the new privacyIDEA system actually has to contain the tokens!
+Note, that the new eduMFA system actually has to contain the tokens!

 Use the update command to to store the secret OTP keys with the new encryption mechanism.

-    privacyidea-token-janitor updatetokens --yaml my-tokens.yaml
+    eduMFA-token-janitor updatetokens --yaml my-tokens.yaml

 Check for error messages written to stderr!